 In another container, I placed a small selection of cutting tools – a serrated peeler, scissors, a potato peeler and a small knife.
 I also added a few vegetables so that my son would be able to try out the cutting tools with.
 Finally, I placed a chopping board next to the sensory bin.

 After discussing what vegetables we could see, what each item looked like and what they smelt like, my son immediately went for a diced carrot and the knife.
 Typically he tried to cut the smallest item available in the sensory bin.
-I was clear about my expectations on how to safely use the knife and supervised the activity throughout.
-I demonstrated where he would place his fingers and how to hold the knife.
-I was impressed with his ability to slice the carrot.

 He moved on to slicing the mushroom and then tried cutting the broccoli.
 He struggled to get a good grip on the broccoli despite it being much bigger.